CCSI-CSSI/MuseOpenIG/README.md

 The Muse OpenIG.
 An opensource OpenSceneGraph based image generator application suite.
 Documentation, sample datasets and Binary Downloads for some platforms available at: http://openig.compro.net

+# Changes/Updates since last release
+- New "lpb" LightPointsBrightnessCommand, adjust lightpoint brightness by name via commandline.
+  Sent in from NickTrajce for all OIG users to take advantage of.
+- Mark terrain to only receive shadows.
+This gives a nice performance boost.
+  Sent in from NickTrajce for all OIG users to take advantage of.
+- Some misc fixes in the TCPServer to get it working better.
+  Sent in from NickTrajce for all OIG users to take advantage of.
+- New Red Crash Screen added to OpenIG that can be displayed utilizing the two new commands --  turnoncrashscreen TextToBeDisplayedOnCrashScreen   -- turnoffcrashscreen
+- Fixed what appeared to be a network transfer issue with commands being repeated, but actually ended up being an issue with the malloc not clearing the memory buffer used for the network data and the stale data left in this memory location was apparently being re-read sometimes as new incoming commands.
+Changed malloc to calloc to clear buffer and the issue appears to have been resolved, was affecting Linux for sure unclear if any other systems were affected.
+- Brought unbindeffect and removeeffect out to the external command line so that they can be used over the network on effects.

 # Muse OpenIG V2.0.6a
 - Two new files that were added to the Library-Protocol library as part of the 2.0.6 release were inadvertently left out of the Library-Protocol.pro when the release